 Preparing for a different academic culture

 Academic culture abroad will be different than Northwestern's.
 Encourage students to be open-minded, to plan for unexpected academic and non-academic challenges, and to take personal initiative to solve any issues early.
-If you have questions about the academic culture in a certain location, you're welcome to contact the relevant regional adviser in the Study Abroad Office.
+If you have questions about the academic culture in a certain location, you're welcome to contact the relevant regional adviser in the Global Learning Office office.

 Participating in research, internships and service learning